LawrenceXia2008/LawrenceXia2008.github.io/_pages/about.md

 Undergraduate works
 ===
-## Subtle Appearance Anomaly Detection Based on Deep Learning
+### Subtle Appearance Anomaly Detection Based on Deep Learning
-A effective framework for product counterfeit detection.
+A weakly-supervised framework with The <font color="Red">70$\%+$</font> annotation savings, appeared as Outstanding Bachelor Thesis Award.
 <div align=center>
 <img src="images/projects/bishe.png" width="500"/>
 </div>
+An efficient and effective framework for product counterfeit detection based on learnable informative region crop.
+It is notesworthy that the framework only use image-level annotations, without region-level annotions.
+This work won the honors of the Outstanding Bachelor Thesis Award of BUPT in 2020.

+Competitions
+===
+### Competition of Automatic Identification of Butterflies In the Wild in 2020
+*Object detection task, with small-object, longtail and occlusion challenges.*
+CCF $\times$ BCDI
+Rank 3/1004

+### Competition of POI name generation in 2021
+*Text generation with multimodality (image and text) information.*
+CCF $\times$ Amap.
+Inc.
+Rank 3/1007